-My last trip to Japan, I passed on Kyoto for reasons of crowds, cost, and time.
-Moreover, my teen traveling companion was more interested in pop culture than high culture, understandably.
-That said, we did visit another ancient capital, this one much closer to Tokyo, often heralded as “The Kyoto of the East.”
+On my last trip to Japan, I passed on Kyoto for reasons of crowds, cost, and time.
+Moreover, my teen traveling companion was more interested in pop-culture than high culture.
+That said, we did visit another ancient capital, this one much closer to Tokyo.
+Often heralded as “The Kyoto of the East,” is Kamakura a smaller, laid-back Kyoto?

-3. Kamakura has the same layout and design as Kyoto since the Daimyo (lord) who designed it was born in Kyoto.
+Kamakura has the same layout as Kyoto since the Daimyo (lord) who designed it was born in Kyoto.
+It follows all the principles of Chinese geo-design.
+Watch out: evil enters from the NorthEast and must be balanced in the SouthWest.

 And whoso will, from Pride released,